-By utilizing the TKC system, the Company contributes to the rationalization of tax and accounting operations of large enterprises, mainly listed companies, and are actively working to make these companies clients of TKC Members.

-Publicly listed companies and other large-size enterprises are recently required to comply with and adapt to the revisions of laws and systems implemented one after other, such as the staged reduction of effective statutory corporation tax rates in accordance with the recent tax system revisions, the need to find solutions to the increasing complexity of tax effect accounting in relation to the Implementation Guidance on Recoverability of Deferred Tax Assets announced by the Accounting Standards Board of Japan, and complying with the My Number system and the revision of consumption tax and with the reporting systems (submissions of reports by country and the master files now becoming mandatory) with respect to information about multi-national enterprises that are introduced along with the system for documenting requirements for the transfer pricing taxation.
-Such companies are facing the trend in which increasing number of companies, mainly listed companies, are adopting IFRS (International Financial Reporting Standards) due to the relaxation of requirements for its voluntary adoption; heightened requests for earlier closing of accounts; and increasing needs for storing the evidence documents electrically due to the relaxation in the system of storing the electrically scanned documents relating to national taxes.
-While more and more companies are preparing for overseas expansion as part of their consolidated group's growth strategies, those that have already expanded abroad are facing issues on securing the adequateness, accuracy and timely procurement of financial information from its overseas subsidiaries, and have a pressing need to strengthen the group's global performance management structures.
+The Company develops markets for large-scale enterprises, contributes to the rationalization of tax and accounting operations by utilizing the TKC system, and is actively working to make these companies clients of TKC Members.
+Publicly listed companies and other large-scale enterprises are continuously required to comply with and adapt to the revisions of laws and systems implemented one after another, such as the government's move towards mandatory electronic filing of corporation tax or other tax, preparation for complying with the "Exposure Drafts of Accounting Standard for Revenue Recognition, etc.", measures for adapting to the revision of consumption tax, and the reporting systems (submissions of reports by country and the master files now becoming mandatory) with respect to information about multi-national enterprises that are introduced along with the system for documenting requirements for the transfer pricing taxation, and increasing needs for storing the evidence documents electrically due to the relaxation in the system of storing the electrically scanned documents relating to national taxes.
+In addition, companies that have already expanded abroad as part of their group's growth strategies are facing issues on securing the adequateness, accuracy and timely procurement of financial information from its overseas subsidiaries, along with the new issue of managing risks of wrongdoing.
+They have pressing needs to strengthen the group's global performance management structures.

-In light of these environmental changes, the Company actively promotes the TKC Consolidated Group Solution package for large-size companies (which includes: the eCA-DRIVER consolidated accounting system; the eConsoliTax consolidated tax payment system, the eTaxEffect tax effect accounting system, the ASP1000R electronic tax filing system for corporations, the FX5 integrated accounting information system, the e-TAX series electronic tax filing system, the FAManager fixed assets management system, and the OBMonitor overseas business monitoring system, etc.).
+In light of these environmental changes, the Company actively promotes the TKC Consolidated Group Solution package for large-size companies, which includes: the eCA-DRIVER consolidated accounting system; the eConsoliTax consolidated tax payment system, the eTaxEffect tax effect accounting system, the ASP1000R electronic tax filing system for corporations, the FX5 integrated accounting information system, the e-TAX Series electronic tax filing system, the FAManager non-current assets management system, and the OBMonitor overseas business monitoring system.